OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-expanding-card/README.md

 # 🐞 Creating a Pure CSS Expanding Card

-This project demonstrates how to create an expanding card effect using only CSS.
-No JavaScript is required!
-The card expands vertically to reveal additional content when hovered over, providing a smooth and visually appealing user experience.
-This example utilizes standard CSS properties and avoids any specific frameworks like Tailwind CSS.
+This document details the creation of an expanding card using only CSS.
+No JavaScript is required.
+The effect is achieved using CSS transitions and the `:hover` pseudo-class to smoothly expand the card on mouse hover.
+This technique is useful for creating visually appealing and interactive elements without relying on JavaScript.

 **Description of the Styling:**

-The styling utilizes a combination of transitions, transforms, and pseudo-elements (`::before` and `::after`) to achieve the expanding effect.
-The card itself has a fixed height when initially rendered.
-On hover, the `transform` property is used to increase the height smoothly, revealing hidden content.
-The `::before` pseudo-element is styled to create a subtle overlay effect during the transition.
+The card's styling uses a simple container with a fixed size.
+Inside, there's an inner content area which contains the card's text and image.
+The key to the expansion effect lies in the `transition` property applied to the `max-height` and `padding` properties of the inner content area.
+On hover, the `max-height` is increased, allowing the content to expand, and the padding is adjusted for visual spacing.
+We utilize flexbox for efficient layout management.

 **Full Code:**